 Author – Patricia A Morreale and James M. Anderson

-Different from other books, SDN Design and Deployment focus more on need for network virtualization of servers and related networks.
-There has also been briefing on case studies related to live business requirements for SDN.
-This book is helping the right architectures and plan for developing SDNs.
-This book no doubt throws light on need to migrate to SDN and to the need for developing more virtual management systems for future use.
+Different from other books, SDN Design and Deployment focuses more on the need for network virtualization of servers and related networks.
+There has also been briefing on case studies related to living business requirements for SDN.
+This book is to help the right architectures and plans for developing SDNs.
+This book no doubt throws light on the need to migrate to SDN and the need for developing more virtual management systems for future use.

 Author – Vishal Shukla

 Very few books have details on OpenFlow, hence this book by Vishal Shukla is a good resource on open systems for SDN.
 Technologies related to SDN are described in depth by the author that makes the steep learning curve look lighter for all levels of readers.
-This book has leads to topics like service deployment, data packet manipulations and what not.
+This book has led to topics like service deployment, data packet manipulations, and whatnot.

-Software defined networking is sure to attract the attention of corporate and vendors.
-Not only SDNs help to simplify the automation of network management, but also transform existing legendary systems to be of more responsive in nature that would suit dynamic business operations.
+Software-defined networking is sure to attract the attention of corporate and vendors.
+Not only SDNs help to simplify the automation of network management, but also transform existing legendary systems to be more responsive in nature that would suit dynamic business operations.
 SDN would add more versatility to network management teams helping them to tweak network behaviors for customer needs.
-On the fly encoding, encrypting, traffic suggestions can all be achieved using SDN in the future.
+On-the-fly encoding, encrypting, traffic suggestions can all be achieved using SDN in the future.
 All the books mentioned above are the best networking books for beginners.